mr6h0st/winutil/README.md

+# Windows 10/11 Utility
-# Chris Titus Tech's Windows Utility
+# original project by Chris Titus Tech

 This Utility is a compilation of windows tasks I perform on each Windows system I use.
 It is meant to streamline *installs*, debloat with *tweaks*, troubleshoot with *config*, and fix Windows *updates*.
 I am extremely picky on any contributions to keep this project clean and efficient.